algorandfoundation/specs/dev/ledger.md

 name.
 However, empty box names may appear in transactions to increase the I/O budget (see below).

-When an application executes an opcode that creates, resized or destroys a box, the minimum balance of the associated application account (whose address is the hash of the application ID) is modified.
+When an application executes an opcode that creates, resizes or destroys a box, the minimum balance of the associated application account (whose address is the hash of the application ID) is modified.
 When a box with name $n$ and size $s$ is created, the minimum balance requirement